anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 30 November, if it is a Sunday, falls during Advent, so this Festival is never celebrated on a Sunday (unless it is the Patronal Festival celebrated as a Principal Feast).

+'In the Anglican Communion, St Andrewstide is widely observed by intercessions for foreign missions.'[^Andrew] This is the emphasis in the readings.

 * **Romans 10.12-18** is about the good news being proclaimed 'to all the earth', echoing Jesus' call to Andrew.
 The other two readings are quoted: **Isaiah 52.7-10** ('How beautiful ... are the feet') and **Psalm 19.1-6** ('... their words to the ends of the world').
 * **Matthew 4.18-22** has Jesus calling two pairs of brothers as his first followers: Simon Peter and Andrew, followed by James and John.
 To the first pair, Jesus says, 'Follow me, and I will make you fish for people.'